DevExpress-Examples/maui-role-based-data-access/README.md

 ### Service and Communication

 * DevExpress Web API Service uses JSON Web Tokens (JWT) to authorize users.
-Call `WebAPI`'s **Authenticate** endpoint and pass a username and password to the endpoint from the .NET MAUI application.
+To obtain a token, pass username and password to the **Authenticate** endpoint.
 In this example, token generation logic is implemented in the `WebAPIService.RequestTokenAsync` method:

     ```csharp
       private async Task<HttpResponseMessage> RequestTokenAsync(string userName, string password) {